ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 emptyList.isEmpty //val res8: Boolean = true
 ```

-In previous sections of code we have seen the simplest way to generate a list.
-As well as how to check if a list is empty.
+In previous sections of code we have seen the simplest way to generate a list as well as how to check if a list is empty.
 A Scala list is composed of 2 parts:
 * Block of Elements
 * Nil

-Adding element to an empty List:
+Adding elements to an empty List:
 ```scala
 val newList :List[Int]= Nil
 1::3::4::newList // res1: List[Int] = List(1, 3, 4)
 newList.concat(List(1,2,3)) // res1: List[Int] = List(1, 3, 4)
 ```
-The **filter** method of a collection, as its name implies, given **a boolean expression** will return all those elements of the collection that meet that condition.
-An important detail of this method is that **if it finds elements that satisfy this condition, those element will be returned in a collection of the same type that we perform the filtering, in case no element meets the condition will return a collection of the type queried empty.**
+The **filter** method of a collection, as its name suggests, given **a boolean expression** will return all those elements of the collection that meet that expression.
+An important detail of this method is that **if it finds elements that satisfy this expression, those elements will be returned in a collection of the same type before we performed the filtering.
+In case no element meets the expression, the **filter** method will return an empty collection of the type queried.**

 Filtering List:
 ```scala
 def filter(p: (A) ⇒ Boolean): List[A]
 ```
-Let's see the following example where there is a list that satisfies the filtered condition and another one in which it does not and **take a look at the use of the placeholder**(**\_**), although we will see it more in depth in future posts:
+Let's see the following example where there is a list that satisfies the filtered condition(**line 1**) and another one(**line 2**) in which it does not.**Take a look at the use of the placeholder**(**\_**), although we will see it more in depth in future posts:
 ```scala
 val cities: List[String] = List("Havana","Madrid","Oporto","Malaga","Matanza")
 cities.filter(city=>city.startsWith("M")) == cities.filter(_.startsWith("M")) //res2: List[String] = List(Madrid, Malaga, Matanza)
 cities.filter(city=>city.startsWith("x")) //val res0: List[String] = List()
 ```

-Since many of the collection methods return a standard Scala type for optional values, we'll explain this type in a simple way at the mmoment.
-We're talking about the Option type, it is a type to model optional values.
+Many of the collection methods return a standard **Scala type for optional values**, we'll simply explain these optional values, which are implemented by the Option type:

-When a value is of type Option it indicates that it can be of two types:
+When a value is of type Option it indicates that it can be of two different types:
 * Some (x) where x is the current value.
 * None which indicates that it has no value or has a null value.

-We filter a collection and if the filtered collection we apply the headOption it returns the first element of the collection in a **Some(first_element)** or a **None** as no element meets the requirements.
+We filter a collection and if the **headOption** method is applied to the filtered collection, the method returns the first element of the collection in a **Some(first_element)** or a **None** as no element meets the requirements.
 ```scala
 def headOption: Option[A]
 ```

-Filtering collections that fulfill a certain condition and some methods that help us to chaining solutions.
-Check examples below.
+Filtering collections that fulfill a certain condition and some methods that help us chaining solutions.
+Check examples below:

 ```scala
 List(10,30,45,76,66,20).filter(_ > 30) //res45: List[Int] = List(45, 76, 66)